ZawadiLMG/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-A machine learning model (MLM) to predict customer churn data
+A machine learning model (MLM) to predict customer churn